 Element Description Com Timeout Timeout USB/RS232 (in milliseconds) Default value: 5, Range: 565535 Defines the max. time between two subsequent bytes or blocks of a transferred message.
-For more information about the timeout refer to the external programming documentation "Programming ModBus &amp; SCPI".
-Timeout ETH (in seconds) Default value: 5, Range: 565535 Defines the "keep-alive timeout" property of a network connection in seconds.
-If there was no command communication between the controlling unit (PC, PLC etc.) and the device for the adjusted time, it will close the socket connection.
-Com Protocols Enables or disables SCPI or ModBus communication protocols for the device.
+For more information about the timeout refer to the external programming documentation "Programming ModBus & SCPI".
+Timeout ETH (in seconds) Default value: 5, Range: 0 or 565535 If there was no communication between the controlling unit (PC, PLC etc.) and the device for the adjusted time, it will close the socket connection.
+This timeout will be ineffective as long as the option "TCP keep-alive" (see above, table for Ethernet module) is activated and "keep-alive" is working as expected within the network.
+Setting "0" deactivates the timeout permanently.
+Com Protocols Default: both enables Enables/disables SCPI or ModBus communication protocols for the device.
 The change is immediately effective after submitting it with ENTER button.
 Only one of both can be disabled.
 Logging Default setting: disabled Enables/disables the "log to USB stick" feature.
 Once enabled, you can define the log interval (multiple steps, 500 ms 5 s) and the control method.
-For more refer to "3.4.10.
-Recording to USB stick (logging) ".
+For more information refer to "3.4.10.
+Recording to USB stick (logging)".